The first draft of this post appeared 6 years ago, after my frustrating experience of trying to open a bank account in Thailand.

 - International organizations or institutions located in Thailand, but established by the government of the country to which such organizations belong.

-Note: No specific requirements are listed, though the implication is that any non-resident can open an account.
+Note: The implication is that any non-resident can open an account.

-*Reader update from Scott: I opened a savings account with SCB at their Tesco Lotus Fortune Town branch, with nothing but a passport and a wad of Thai baht.
-Whereas 10 minutes earlier, I couldn’t open an account at SCB’s Central Rama 9 branch.
+Reader update (2016): Scott opened a savings account at the Tesco Lotus Fortune Town branch, with nothing but a passport and money to open the account.
+He had previously tried at the Central Rama 9 branch and failed.

 5. Bangkok Bank